-- 5-1 OBJECTIVE The probationary period is an integral part of the selection procedure allowing the supervisor and department head or appointing authority to train, observe, and evaluate an employee's work in order to determine fitness for permanent status in the position. - 5-2 DURATION OF PROBATIONARY PERIOD Each person originally appointed to a permanent position shall be required to successfully complete a probationary period which shall be of sufficient length to enable the department head to observe the employee's ability to perform the various principal duties of the position.
-The probationary period shall begin immediately upon original appointment and shall continue for six months, except as provided in Sections 5-5 and 5-6.
+- 5-1 OBJECTIVE The probationary period is an integral part of the selection procedure allowing the supervisor and department head or appointing authority to train, observe, and evaluate an employee's work in order to determine fitness for permanent status in the position. - 5-2 DURATION OF PROBATIONARY PERIOD Each person originally appointed to a permanent position shall be required to successfully complete a probationary period which shall be of sufficient length to enable the department head to observe the employee's ability to performwork performance in completing the various principal duties of the position.
+The probationary period shall begin immediately upon original appointment and shall continue for six months, except as provided in Sections 5-5 and 5-6-a collective bargaining agreement.
 It may be extended at the department head's request for a period of up to six months.
-Throughout the probationary period, the department head will observe the employee's performance and any strengths or weaknesses in the employee's performance should be discussed with the employee.
-The appropriate appointing authority will be responsible for evaluating the performance of department heads. - 5-3 PROBATION EXPIRATION At least one month prior to completion of the employee's probationary period, the department head will notify the appointing authority in writing that: - a. the employee's performance is satisfactory and that the individual should be retained as a permanent employee in his/her classification; - b. the employee's performance or conduct is unsatisfactory, and that his/her removal is proposed as of a specific date prior to the end of the probationary period.
-The department head will furnish reasons for the recommended removal to the appropriate appointing authority who may terminate the employee. - c. an extension of the probationary period is desired for additional observation and the employee will continue in his/her position during the extension if granted by the appointing authority.
+Throughout the probationary period, the department head will observe the employee's work performance and any strengths or weaknesses areas in need of improvement in the employee's work performance should be discussed with the employee.
+The appropriate appointing authority will be responsible for evaluating the work performance of department heads. - 5-3 PROBATION EXPIRATION At least one month prior to completion of the employee's probationary period, the department head will notify the appointing authority in writing that whether: - a. the employee's work performance is satisfactory, and that the individual should be retained as a permanent employee in his/her classification; - b. the employee's work performance or conduct is unsatisfactory, and that his/her removal is proposed as of a specific date prior to the end of the probationary period.
+The department head will furnish reasons for the recommended removal in writing to the appropriate appointing authority who may terminate the employee; or, - c. an extension of the probationary period is desired for additional observation and the employee will continue in his/her position during the extension if granted by the appointing authority.
 No step increase shall be granted until the employee has completed the extended probationary period.
-The extension may not exceed six months. - 5-4 REMOVAL OF AN EMPLOYEE (1) An employee may be removed during the probationary period if the employee is unwilling or unable to perform duties or if his/her habits or dependability do not merit continuance in the position.
-The employee will be notified in writing why he/she is being terminated and the effective date of the action.
+The extension may not exceed six (6) months. - 5-4 REMOVAL OF AN EMPLOYEE (1) An employee may be removed during the probationary period if the employee is unwilling or unable to perform duties or if his/her habits or dependability do not merit continuance in the position.meeting an acceptable level of work performance.
+The employee will be notified in writing as to the general reason(s) why he/she is being terminated and the effective date of the action.
 (2) An employee may also be removed at any time if it is revealed that information submitted prior to appointment was falsified.

-In each instance of removal, the appointing authority will notify the Personnel Board.
+In each instance of removal, the appointing authority will notify the Personnel BoardHuman Resources Board.